 Scale insects are usually not noticed until they are a static gray or brown, limpet-like “scale.”
 They are attached to stems and the undersides of leaves.
 These, too, feed off sap.
 They also excrete honeydew, which means that the sooty mold is usually present in this type of infestation.
 These insects can sometimes be scraped off with a fingernail.

 With the vine weevil, it’s definitely the larvae that causes the problem.
 These larvae live in the compost and eat the roots of the plant.
 Usually, the first sign that the vine weevil is present is the collapse of the shoots and foliage.
 These pests love the cyclamen and will eat large portions of the tuber until it can no longer support the plant.

-The adult weevils will eat notches out of the edges of leaves.
-They are more active at night.
+The adult weevils, which are more active at night, will eat notches out of the edges of leaves.
 These pests cannot fly but will spend the day in plant debris at soil level.

 A tiny, white, moth-like creature called the whitefly can rise in clouds from badly infested plants.
 It can be real trouble to try to control.
 These bugs pass through a lot of stages in their life, but only the adult pest is susceptible to pesticides.

 Whiteflies are sap suckers like other pests.
 Therefore, there’s the issue of honeydew and sooty mold.
 Plants look less full of vigor, but whiteflies don’t completely seriously damage the whole plant.
 The mold can do more damage by reducing photosynthesis.